Communication, Conversation and Culture

 - Exploring Challenging Situations – have you ever come to a roadblock where it seems that options and ideas have been explored but you just know that there is more to be learned?
 Social Sensemaking might be helpful for you and others in your organisation work through these challenges in a way that allows everyone to contribute in their own way.

-- Risk Assessment – whether this be at a Broad-brush (overall business or department level), or working through risk factors associated with a particular project or challenging problem.
+- Considering and Assessing Risk – whether this be at a Broad-brush (overall business or department level), or working through risk factors associated with a particular project or challenging problem.

 - Planning and Strategising – Social Sensemaking is ideal for any form of planning exercise such as organisational or departmental.
 The use of the graphic recorder and the art that is generated at the end of the session can be used to share and communicate ideas and experiences with a larger group of people.